raspberrypilearning/dojo-mentoring/en/step_3.md

 --- task ---

 Noting the mentoring styles suggested above, **write down** some of the characteristics you think would be useful as a mentor.
 Beside each note if you have this attribute yourself.

+--- collapse ---

+---
+title: Example mentor characteristics
+---

++ Patient
++ Enthusiastic
++ Passionate about learning
++ Treat people with respect as individuals
++ Can work in teams
++ Adaptable
++ Technically proficient
++ Organised
++ Like helping others
++ Experienced with technology
++ Experienced with young people

+--- /collapse ---

 --- /task ---

 --- save ---